JinyanSu1/jinyansu1.github.io/_posts/2026-05-22-search-r1-does-the-model-actually-learn-to-search.md

 ## Closing

 The Search-R1 result — "RL teaches an LLM to interleave reasoning with retrieval" — is a clean narrative, and the recipe does produce models that score better on QA benchmarks than their SFT counterparts.
-But the same training runs, opened up, show: search behavior that barely depends on the question, reasoning chains that can be deleted without consequence, full score collapse when the retriever is broken, and asymmetric responses to empty vs random documents that betray a reward-shaped policy rather than a reasoning-shaped one.
+But the same training runs, opened up, show: search behavior that barely depends on the question, full score collapse when the retriever is broken, asymmetric responses to empty vs random documents that betray a reward-shaped policy rather than a reasoning-shaped one, and reasoning chains that have degenerated into stock boilerplate or noise long before the score curve catches up.

 This is the same shape of problem as the [LLM-as-judge reward hacking]({{ "/blog/2026/04/reward-hacking-llm-judge/" | relative_url }}) post — a narrow, hackable reward, applied to a model with just enough capacity to game it, with an evaluation that lives inside the same loop.
-Fixing it requires pushing on all three: broader reward (price the searches, score the reasoning), broader evaluation (broken retrievers, no-think ablations, reasoning probes), and broader training distributions (harder hops, mixed eval-time tasks) so the model has incentive to actually learn the skill instead of the shortcut.
+Fixing it requires pushing on all three: broader reward (price the searches, score the reasoning), broader evaluation (broken retrievers, reasoning probes), and broader training distributions (harder hops, mixed eval-time tasks) so the model has incentive to actually learn the skill instead of the shortcut.

 ---